Valentines Ideas – What West End Shows to Woo to!

 But of course a trip to the theatre in London might just be the perfect solution?

 Well a night out at the theatre is a lovely thing to do anyway, so it doesn’t really matter what you see.
-But if you need some steering in the right direction, West End shows to see in 2024 Valentine’s Day may start with
+But if you need some steering in the right direction, West End shows to see in 2025 Valentine’s Day may start with one of the following shows.

 Mamma Mia!
 Lots of fun.
 The old ABBA hit factory churns out the songs as Sophie looks for her real dad on the eve of her idyllic Greek island wedding.